gayyaswa/CarND-Traffic-Sign-Classifier-Project-1/traffic_sign_classifier_writeup.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 I just shuffled the train images and tried training the Lenet network without doing any normalization and was able to achieve 89% accuracy.
-After increasing the epochs to a higer value of 100 still didn't see better acuracy it was aroung 90%.
+Even after increasing the epochs to a higer value of 100 and tuning other hyper parameters didn't observe any improvement in accuracy.

-So decided to zero center the image as suggested in the class with mean and standard deviation reduced, I tried tuning down the epoch to 20 and observed a quick convergence of the values and accuracy was around.
-The Lenet learned the train images quickly and the accuracy also improved to 93%.
-I still didn't understand all the details of numerical optimization but having smaller input values centered around 0 had a bigger impact for this project
+So decided to zero center the input images as suggested in the class with mean and standard deviation reduced, I tried tuning down the epoch to 20 and observed a quick convergence of the values and accuracy was around.
+The Lenet learned the train images quickly and the accuracy is also improved to 93%.
+I still don't understand all the details of numerical optimization but having smaller input values centered around 0 had a bigger impact for this project

-I decided to skip the data augumentation eventhough implementing it could have helped the network classify pedestrian image.
-I think training example dataset had only few pedestrian images represeted and hence the Lenet couldn't classify it correctly when tested using the image from web.
+I decided to skip the data augumentation eventhough implementing it could have helped the network classify the pedestrian image.
+I believe the under representation of pedestrian images in the training set be the reason for Lenet to not classify it correctly when tested using an image from web.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.